Iot-hack-labs/iot-hack-labs.github.io/content/Router Lab/MikroTik/01-discovery.md

 ### Discovery

 1. First, run nmap against the target to discover what ports are open.
-- -Pn: scan the device even though its not responding to ping.
+- `-Pn`: scan the device even though its not responding to ping.
-- --top-ports=4000 will scan the top 4000 most common service ports.
+- `--top-ports=4000` will scan the top 4000 most common service ports.
 The default is 1000, and will miss one of the open ports.

 ```
 nmap 172.21.0.4 --top-ports=4000 -Pn